+It is always great to talk about Knowledgehut.
+I liked the way they supported me until I got certified.
 I would like to extend my appreciation for the support given throughout the training.
-My trainer was very knowledgeable and I liked his practical way of teaching.
-The hands-on sessions helped us understand the concepts thoroughly.
-Thanks to Knowledgehut.
+My trainer was very knowledgeable and I liked the way of teaching.
+My special thanks to the trainer for his dedication and patience.

 Trainer really was helpful and completed the syllabus covering each and every concept with examples on time.
 Knowledgehut staff was friendly and open to all questions.

 Containerization has become the new norm, as it allows applications to be easily moved through the development, testing and production lifecycles without any technical friction.
 This helps to achieve consistency across multiple, diverse environments and facilitates easy portability and scaling.